Art at the JHI

 ""

-The Centre Cannot Hold: Labourious Memories is a co-production of the Art Museum and the Jackman Humanities Institute that is on display from September 14 to June 30, 2023.
+Proof of Life is a co-production of the Art Museum and the Jackman Humanities Institute that is on display from September 10, 2025 to June 19, 2026.

-The exhibition is open to the public during regular business hours - Monday to Friday from 9am to 4pm.
+The exhibition is open to the public after September 10, 2025 during regular business hours - Monday to Friday from 9am to 4pm.
 Tip: Call ahead (416-978-7415) if you are planning to come see the exhibition to make sure that all works are accessible.
 Since the JHI is a working space, some of the rooms may be in use.

 Jackman Humanities Institute